ThorvaldAagaard/Bridge-Robot-Utilities/README.md

 # printmatchashtml

 Based on the output from TMPbn2DDS this utility will create an index file with the results from all boards and with a link to each Board played.
-The link is to a file called BEN.htm, and is expected to be produces using Bridge Composer (using the script format match and save as HTML).
+The link is to a file called BEN.htm, and is expected to be produces using Bridge Composer (using the script FormatMatch and Save as HTML).

 # TMPbn2Cleaner